gonzedge/rambling.slider/README.markdown

 ## How to use the jQuery Rambling Slider

+The compiled JavaScript and CSS files, are in the `assets/` directory.
+Those are `assets/javascripts/jquery.rambling.slider.js` and `assets/stylesheets/jquery.rambling.slider.css` for development, as well as `assets/javascripts/jquery.rambling.slider.min.js` and `assets/stylesheets/jquery.rambling.slider.min.css` for production.
+The images for the different themes are under `assets/images`.

-The compiled JavaScript files, both for development and production, are in the `lib/` directory, named `jquery.rambling.slider.js` and `jquery.rambling.slider.min.js` respectively.
-Include one of them on your html and, assuming you have something like this:
+Include the files (either development or production) in your html, and assuming you have something that resembles this:

 ``` html
 <div id="slider">